Honda Certified Pre-owned Warranty

 Do you need an extended warranty for your Honda?

-In our full breakdown of Honda’s official extended warranties, we determined if you don’t plan to own your Honda much longer than the CPO warranty period, an extended warranty probably isn’t worth it.
+In our full breakdown of Honda’s official extended warranties, we determined that if you don’t plan to own your Honda much longer than the CPO warranty period, an extended warranty probably isn’t worth it.

 Bottom line